Tevita Funa: Early life

 Funa was born in Sydney, Australia, and is of Tongan descent.

 He played his junior rugby league for the Guildford Owls and Mounties.

 Playing career

 2020

 Funa made his debut in round 5 of the 2020 NRL season for Manly-Warringah against the Brisbane Broncos.
 He scored a try as Manly won 20–18.

 He made a total of 12 appearances throughout the year scoring five tries.
 Manly missed out on the finals finishing 13th.

 2021

 Funa was limited to only four matches in the 2021 NRL season for Manly.
 On October 6, he was released by the Manly club.
+After his release from Manly, Funa had signed with the New South Wales Waratahs in rugby union.